artob/ar.to/notes/boyd.rst

    -- `William S. Lind <lind>`__,
       `On War #90: The Sling and The Stone <https://www.lewrockwell.com/2004/11/william-s-lind/the-sling-and-the-stone/>`__

+   In war, the moral is to the physical as ten to one.

+   -- Napoléon Bonaparte, attributed (since at least 1870)

+   In war, moral considerations account for three-quarters, the balance of actual forces only for the other quarter.

+   -- Napoléon Bonaparte, correspondence (August 27, 1808)

    Even in these most favorable conditions it was only after great difficulty and enormous losses that we were finally able to win.
 A victory at such a cost was actually a moral defeat...
 Our people never knew [in 1940] that